Thesis prize 2021

 The VSR is an interdisciplinary association for the social scientific study of law.
 Over 150 active participants from The Netherlands and Belgium (Flanders) are involved in the inquiring of the social effect of law, the attitudes of people towards law and the legal system, the social circumstances and developments that effect the law, etc. Its membership includes lawyers, sociologists, anthropologists, psychologists, economists, historians, public administrators and criminologists.
 See www.rechtensamenleving.nl/en/ (work in progress).

-The prize will be awarded at the VSR conference January 16-17, 2020 in Nijmegen, The Netherlands.
-The prize consists of the sum of € 150, one year membership (including the journal Recht der Werkelijkheid (Living law), and the expenses of participating in the VSR Annual Conference 2020 (fee, diner and hotel).
+The prize will be awarded at the VSR conference January 2022, place will be announced later.
+The prize consists of the sum of € 150, one year membership (including the journal Recht der Werkelijkheid (Living law), and the expenses of participating in the VSR Annual Conference 2022 (fee, diner and hotel).

 The jury is composed of:

 Koen van Aeken Ph D, associated professor, University Antwerpen

 Agnes Schreiner LL.M, Ph D, visiting researcher, University of Amsterdam

 Iris Sportel Ph D, researcher, Radboud University, Nijmegen